Azure/azqr/docs/scan_results/README.md

 * Resource Type
 * Resource Name
 * SKU
-* SLA: SLA for the instance given the current configuration.
+* SLA: SLA for the service given the current configuration.
-* AZ: True if the instance is Availability Zone aware.
+* AZ: True if the service is Availability Zone aware.
-* PVT: True if the instance has a private IP address.
+* PVT: True if the service has a private IP address.
-* DS: True if the instance has diagnotic settings enabled.
+* DS: True if the service has diagnotic settings enabled.
-* CAF: True if the instance is compliant with the [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/) naming covention.
+* CAF: True if the service is compliant with the [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/) naming covention.

 ![overview](img/overview.png)